What do Chicago City Hall, Buckingham Palace, and the Waldorf-Astoria all have in common?

 The key point to take away for beginners — do your homework and you’ll be rewarded.

-Beekeeping can be very rewarding and the hives are not only a great hobby — they yield a mouthwatering product and will bring you hours of satisfaction.
+Beekeeping can be very rewarding and the hives are not only a great hobby — they yield a mouthwatering product and will bring you hours of satisfaction, so get started today!

 At EbeeHQ, we’re passionate about beekeeping and helping others join us in the wonderful activity.
 Therefore if you’re interested in reading related articles, take a look at the following articles, including everything from how to start a beehive, to the best honey extractors on the market.